ahadnawaz585/ReactronBase/readme.md

 npm run electron
 ```

-This command launches the Electron application, integrating the built React frontend within a desktop window.
+This command launches the Electron application, integrating the built React frontend within a desktop window.You can check this package also on [npm](https://www.npmjs.com/package/reactron-base)

 ## Development Commands